nijakow/42-lectures/C_Programming/01_Patterns.md

 }
 ```

 As you can see, every section in this function has a specific purpose.

-Sections 1-3 exist to set everything up and prepare the _body_ in Section 4 of the function to run.
-Section 4 contains the core logic of the function, and Section 5 exists to clear up everything after the work is done.
+ - Section 1 lists all variables that are going to be used within all following sections of the function.
+Just like the list of ingredients in a cooking recipe, it comes before anything else. _If you want to add a variable to your function, do it here._
+ - Section 2 protects your code from segmentation faults, invalid memory reads, dangerous parameter values or any other state where your following sections could crash. _You'll find a lot of `if` statements here._
+ - Section 3 initializes all of your variables with a meaningful value.
+In some cases it creates new data structures by calling other functions (e.g. `malloc`). _Be aware that everything you're creating in this and all following sections will either have to be destroyed at the end of the function or passed back to the caller._
+ - Section 4 is where the fun begins.
+In this section you are only limited by your imagination. _However, it is strongly recommended that you insert **only one** high-level pattern here to avoid confusion._
+ - Section 5 has the task of freeing all data structures that you have created in the sections before. _The only exception to this are memory blocks that are going to be `return`-ed to the caller of our function._

+As stated previously, you'll find these sections in almost every function that you're going to encounter.